 The system used to classify MDS is known as the WHO (World Health Organization) system.
 This system divides MDS into 7 groups.
-Most of the time, the group depends on how the cells of the blood and bone marrow look under a microscope.
-Because the differences can be very small, doctors may not agree about which group a patient’s disease belongs in.
+The group depends on how the cells of the blood and bone marrow look under a microscope and the presence of certain changes in the chromosomes of those cells.
+Because the differences can be very small, doctors might not agree about which group a patient’s disease belongs in.
 Your doctor can explain to you the exact kind of MDS you have.

 Cases of MDS can also be grouped based on the cause of the disease.
 (This is called clinical classification.)
 If no cause can be found, it is called primary MDS.
 It is called secondary MDS when the cause of the disease is known.
 Secondary MDS is often called treatment-related, because the most common cause is earlier treatment for cancer.
 Secondary MDS is much less likely to respond to treatment.